-Can The Third-Round Sperms Make A Woman Pregnant?
+Can The Third Round Sperms Make A Woman Pregnant?

 Men can ejaculate multiple times during intercourse, and this raises a common question: can sperm from the second or third round still cause pregnancy?
+Many couples specifically wonder 'can the third round sperms make a woman pregnant' when considering conception chances during multiple rounds of intercourse.

 The quantity of semen decreases in multiple ejaculations as the body takes time to replenish sperm [1].
 You can even notice the decreased quantity of semen when you ejaculate outside in the second or third round.